Medical Properties Trust: 2003–2014

-In 2012, MPT announced a $400 million deal to acquire a 49% stake in Albuquerque-based Ernest Health, as well as the underlying real estate of the health system's 16 rehabilitation and long-term acute care facilities across nine states.
-According to MPT, this deal increased the total value of its assets by 25% to over $2 billion across 78 properties in 24 states.
-This deal allowed Ernest to overtake Prime as MPT's largest tenant by number of facilities, though Prime remained their largest by total asset value.
+In 2012, MPT announced a $400 million deal to acquire a 49% stake in Albuquerque, New Mexico-based Ernest Health, as well as the underlying real estate of the health system's 16 rehabilitation and long-term acute care facilities in nine states.
+It sold the interest in May 2018.

-In November 2013, MPT expanded beyond the United States for the first time with the real estate purchase of eleven rehabilitation hospitals in Germany, operated by RHM Klinik- und Altenheimbetriebe (RHM).
-In filings, MPT described the German healthcare market as an attractive area for investment "because the German Social Code mandates universal access, coverage and a high standard of care, thereby creating a robust healthcare dynamic in the country."
+In December 2013, MPT expanded internationally for the first time with the real estate purchase of eleven rehabilitation hospitals in Germany, operated by RHM Klinik- und Altenheimbetriebe (RHM), for €184 million.